nelson123-lab/Docker-learnings/README.md

 Docker is tool which is used to automate the deployment of applications in light weight containers so that many applications can work efficiently in different environments.

+## Docker Essential Components:-

+Docker File
+- like a blueprint for building docker images.
+Docker Image
+- Template for running docker containers.
+Containers
+- Run in progress.

+## Docker Commands
+docker ps -- list all the running containers in your system.